Codex CLI Performance Optimisation: Token Overhead, Hidden Costs and Tuning Tactics

 • Use codex exec for scripted/batch operations

-Token optimisation in Codex CLI isn’t about penny-pinching—it’s about maintaining model accuracy by keeping context clean and relevant.
-A session running at 95% context capacity with three compactions behind it will produce measurably worse output than a fresh session with focused context.
+Token optimisation in Codex CLI is not about penny-pinching.
+It is about maintaining model accuracy by keeping context clean and relevant.
+A session running at 95 per cent context capacity with three compactions behind it produces measurably worse output than a fresh session with focused context.
 Treat your token budget as a quality indicator, not just a cost metric.

 Citations